t-karasova/grs-samples-python/tutorial_querying.md

 ## Before you begin

-To run Python code samples from this tutorial you will need to setup your virtual environment.
+To run Python code samples from this tutorial you will need to set up your virtual environment.

 Please use these commands in a terminal:
 ```bash